EfficiencyJunky/eec-for-squarespace/scripts/04_modify_cart/readme_modifyCart.md

-# IMPLEMENTATION GUID FOR THE "ADD" EEC ACTION (ADDING FROM PRODUCT DETAIL PAGE)
+# IMPLEMENTATION GUIDE FOR THE CART MODIFICATION LOGIC (GENERATES "ADD" OR "REMOVE" EEC OBJECTS ACCORDING TO MODIFICATION TYPE)

 1. Setup a trigger that we will use to fire another custom HTML tag
     1. In the GTM "Triggers" section create a new trigger and name it `Dom Ready - Cart Page`